o2r-project/erc-spec/docs/spec/index.md

 - execute the runtime container
 - compare the output files contained in the outer container with the output files just created by the runtime container

-This way ERC allow computational reproducibility based on the original code and data.
+This way an ERC allows computational reproducibility based on the original code and data.

 ## ERC structure